albertodonato/macaroon-identity/README.md

 service which responds to `GET /` requests , requiring authentication through the identity service.

-If `-username` and `-password` options are passed, the command also issues a request to the target service, to test the authentication process.
+If `-auth-username` and `-auth-password` options are passed, the command also issues a request to the target service, to test the authentication process.